Circuit Analysis using Monotone+Skew Splitting: INTRODUCTION

 The remainder of this paper is structured as follows.
 Section~\ref{sec:problem_statement} introduces the class of $m$-port circuits and the problem considered in this paper, solving the periodic behavior of an $m$-port circuit.
-Section~\ref{sec:representation} describes how the behavior of an $m$-port circuit of monotone elements may be expressed as a skew+monotone zero inclusion: this is captured in Theorem~\ref{thm:representation}, which represents the main theoretical contribution of this paper.
-Section~\ref{sec:algorithms} gives an overview of the Condat--V\~u algorithm, which we use in Section~\ref{sec:example} to give a detailed example of the proposed method.
+Section~\ref{sec:representation} describes how the behavior of an $m$-port circuit of monotone elements may be expressed as a \tom{monotone+skew} zero inclusion: this is captured in Theorem~\ref{thm:representation}, which represents the main theoretical contribution of this paper.
+Section~\ref{sec:algorithms} gives an overview of the Condat--V\~u algorithm, which we use in Section~\ref{sec:example} to two detailed examples of the proposed method.